 She released her debut solo album, Alf (named for her nickname) in 1984; in 1985, she famously covered for Sir Paul McCartney at Live Aid (UK), when his microphone failed during “Let It Be” (it was later overdubbed for the CD release).

 Alison Moyet was having a big ’80s moment.
 And then?
 Moyet went through some changes.

 In 1991, she released Hoodoo, then spent years fighting to regain control over her artistic vision.
 Although she continued to release albums, pressures to be “more commercial” ultimately led to her being released by the label.
 It didn’t help that an encounter with her idol, Elvis Costello, resulted in a bout of agoraphobia.
 After one of his shows, she blundered through a comment, meant to be funny, and was so embarrassed that she swore to never indulge in that whole music biz “scene” ever again.
 That moment escalated into a long period in which she barely left her house (she’s since gotten help for the agoraphobia).

 These days, Moyet is a mom to three kids, and on her second marriage.
-For the last few years, she’s gotten back to making music on an indie label; [amazon template=right aligned image&asin=B00CFYD682]her latest, The Minutes, reached the top 5 in the UK.
+In 2022, she was named an “MBE” by Princess Anne.
+For the last few years, she’s gotten back to making music on an indie label.
 She also performed in a couple of plays in London’s West End, to good reviews.
 Although she’s been offered slots on a variety of UK reality shows, she’s not interested in “celebrity.”
 In fact, she chuckles over the inevitable comparisons to Adele (another British girl with serious pipes).
-Moyet doesn’t need modern equivalents: She remains one of the great voices of her day.
+Moyet doesn’t need modern equivalents: she remains one of the great voices of her day.

 Photo Credit: Alison Moyet photo by Nathan Cox/Getty Images